manuelthieme/mutt-tools/Readme.md

 # Mutt Tools

-A collection of useful tools which I use in conjunction with my Mutt setu.
+A collection of useful tools which I use in conjunction with my Mutt setup.

 ## mutt_profile